Two-site entanglement in the two-dimensional Hubbard model: Model and Method

 Following Ref.~\onlinecite{roosz_two-site_2024}, we can directly compute some contributions to the 2s-RDM from the susceptibilities.
 Other contributions require the screened interaction $W^q_\alpha$ defined as \cite{krien_single-boson_2019,krien_tiling_2021}

 where $U_d = U$, $U_m = -U$.
 The susceptibility $\chi$ and $F$ are connected to the fermion-boson irreducible vertex $\gamma_\alpha^{k q}$ through~\cite{krien_single-boson_2019}

-Both $W$ and $\gamma$ are direct output of the $p$D\textGamma A in the multi-boson exchange implementation~\cite{krien_tiling_2021,krien_plain_2022}.
-In this implementation, we can also calculate $F$ more memory-efficiently.
-Instead of the full $F$, we consider $T$, $\gamma$ and $W$ related to $F$ through:
+Both $W$ and $\gamma$ are direct output of the $p$D\textGamma A in the multi-boson exchange implementation~\cite{krien_tiling_2021,krien_plain_2022}. {As mentioned above, in principle, all quantities required for the 2s-RDM can be expressed only through $F$ and $G$, as can be seen from the above equations.
+Using the susceptibility $\chi$, screened interaction $W$ and Fermi boson vertex $\gamma$ has the advantage that their memory requirement scales with the number of momenta $N_{k_{x/y}}$ and fermionic frequencies $N_F$ as $\mathcal{O}(N_{k_x}N_{k_y}N_F)$, $\mathcal{O}(N_{k_x}N_{k_y}N_F)$, $\mathcal{O}(N_{k_x}^2N_{k_y}^2N_F^2)$ respectively, compared to the scaling $\mathcal{O}(N_{k_x}^3N_{k_y}^3N_F^3)$ of $F$.
+Hence, $p$D\textGamma A is most efficiently performed in the single boson exchange formalism since the parquet equations can be formulated in terms of these quantities \cite{krien_tiling_2021}.
+Further noting that $F$ at high frequencies can be expressed through $\gamma$ and $W$, we exploit the difference in scaling and replace $F$ by:

-The advantage is that the memory-intensive $T$ can now be computed on a smaller frequency box than $F$, while $\gamma W\gamma$ use a larger frequency box.
-This way, we can provide better asymptotics than direct calculation of the memory-intensive $F$.
-This is particularly important for contributions to the 2s-RDM coming from derivatives of the four-point Green's function that result in the full vertex multiplied by frequencies -- the additional two-point Green's functions that appear in those contributions guarantee that these terms do not diverge, but a careful asymptotic treatment as explained in the Appendix of Ref.~\onlinecite{roosz_two-site_2024} is required.
+where the memory-intensive multi-boson exchange term $T$ is only computed on small frequency boxes.
+The memory requirement of this $T$ is also the limiting factor for the computation of the 2s-RDM, however the bottleneck for the formalism is the complexity of solving the parquet equations in $p$D\textGamma A. As a rule of thumb, the number of required frequencies scales as $N_F \sim \beta$ and the number of momenta scales with the correlation length $\xi$ as $N_{k_x}=N_{k_y}\sim e^{\xi}$.
+The decomposition of $F$ into $T+\gamma W \gamma$ } is particularly important for contributions to the 2s-RDM coming from derivatives of the four-point Green's function that result in the full vertex multiplied by frequencies -- the additional two-point Green's functions that appear in those contributions guarantee that these terms do not diverge, but a careful asymptotic treatment as explained in the Appendix of Ref.~\onlinecite{roosz_two-site_2024} is required.